Esri/serlio/README.md

 ##### Viewport (Stingray) materials
 1. Select the generated model(s).
 1. Go to the `Serlio` menu and select "Create Materials".
+1. The materials for all selected models will be generated and displayed in the viewport.

 ##### Arnold materials
 1. Select the generated model(s).
 1. Go to the `Serlio` menu and select "Create Arnold Materials".
+1. The arnold materials for all selected models will be generated.
+1. Add a light source from "Arnold" > "Lights".
+1. In order to see the rendered view either:
+   * Render the current frame once: "Arnold" > "Render" or
+   * Switch the renderer in the Viewport to "Arnold" and hit the start button.

 #### Working with Attributes in the inspector
 1. Select a generated model in the Viewport or the Outliner.